 Anyways, here’s a summary and some remarks per component of the total energy expenditure.

 - The resting metabolic rate (RMR) changes during weight loss.
-On the one hand because the body mass decreases: fat mass and muscle tissue is lost, and both take a small amount of energy per kilogram.
+On the one hand because the body mass decreases: fat mass and muscle tissue is lost, and both consume a small amount of energy per kilogram.
 Some organs, in particular the liver and kidneys, also decrease in size, which also contributes to reduced energy expenditure .
 On the other hand, your metabolism ‘slows down’ a little, reducing energy expenditure per kilogram of tissue.
 This is called the adaptive thermogenesis of the resting metabolic rate.
 For example, a reduced protein turnover and a decrease in sodium, potassium and calcium ion leakage along membranes, as a result of which the ion pumps need to waste less energy on this .
 Your body, so to speak, starts to be a little more economical with energy.
-This only works one way though.
+This only works in one direction though.
 Your body will not waste more energy if you eat more than you need, so you do not get an ‘acceleration’ of your metabolism when eating in excess .

 - The thermic effect of food (TEF) is formed by the amount of energy needed for the digestion, absorption, transport and metabolism of the carbohydrates, proteins and fats that you eat.
 The TEF amounts to 5-10% of the energy content of eaten carbohydrates, 0-3% of lipids and 20-30% of proteins .
 On average, TEF comprises about 10% of the total energy expenditure.
 When you eat less, TEF also decreases, especially when you eat less protein.
 Given that most diets restrict carbohydrate or fat intake, the TEF decrease is often small.
 In fact, athletes often also start to eat more protein when they wish to lose fat.